joalla/discogs_client/docs/source/writing_docs.md

 After your changes are complete, you can build the documentation by running the ```make html``` command.
 This will build the documentation in the ```docs/build/html``` directory.

 Please note that as of this writing, Python 3.10 will not work.
 Please use Python Python >=3.6 and <=3.9 when building the documentation.

 Check the command line input to make sure no errors occurred.
 If there is an error, fix it, and re-run the command.
+You can ignore warnings similar to this one:

+`docstring of discogs_client.models.Artist.id:10: WARNING: Unexpected indentation.`

-Open the pages you have edited in your web browser to review the changes.
-After you are satisfied with the changes, commit the changes to your local repository.
+Open `docs/build/html/index.html` in your web browser to review the changes.
+After you are satisfied with the changes, commit them to your local repository and push to your fork.

 ## Create a Pull Request